Republic of Artsakh: National Security Service

-Foreign relations

-The Ministry of Foreign Affairs is based in Stepanakert.
-Since no UN member or observer currently recognises Artsakh, none of its foreign relations are of an official diplomatic nature.
-However, the Republic of Artsakh operates five permanent Missions and one Bureau of Social-Politic Information in France.
-Artsakh's Permanent Missions exist in Armenia, Australia, France, Germany, Russia, the United States, and one for Middle East countries based in Beirut.
-The goals of the offices are to present the Republic's positions on various issues, to provide information and to facilitate the peace process.

-In his 2015 speech, the President of Armenia Serzh Sargsyan stated that he considered Nagorno-Karabakh "an inseparable part of Armenia".

-The Republic of Artsakh is neither a member nor observer of the UN or any of its specialised agencies.
-However, it is a member of the Community for Democracy and Rights of Nations, commonly known as the "Commonwealth of Unrecognized States", and is recognised by Transnistria, Abkhazia and South Ossetia.

 Military

-According to the Constitution of Artsakh, the army is under the civilian command of the government.
-The Artsakh Defense Army was officially established on 9 May 1992 as a defence against Azerbaijan.
+According to the Constitution of Artsakh, the army was under the civilian command of the government.
+The Artsakh Defense Army was officially established on 9 May 1992 as a defence against Azerbaijan, but was subsequently disbanded on 21 September 2023 under the terms of Nagorno-Karabakh ceasefire agreement following the 2023 Azerbaijani military offensive.

 It fought the Azerbaijani army to a ceasefire on 12 May 1994.
-Currently the Artsakh Defense Army consists of around 18,000–20,000 officers and soldiers.
-However, only 8,500 citizens from Artsakh serve in the Artsakh army; some 10,000 come from Armenia.
-There are also 177–316 tanks, 256–324 additional fighting vehicles, and 291–322 guns and mortars.
-Armenia supplies arms and other military necessities to Artsakh.
-Several battalions of Armenia's army are deployed directly in the Artsakh zone on occupied Azerbaijani territory.
+At its peak, the Artsakh Defense Army consisted of around 18,000–20,000 officers and soldiers.
+However, only around 8,500 citizens from Artsakh served in the army; some 10,000 came from Armenia.
+There were also 177–316 tanks, 256–324 additional fighting vehicles, and 291–322 guns and mortars.
+Armenia supplied arms and other military necessities to Artsakh.
+Several battalions of Armenia's army were deployed directly in the Artsakh zone on occupied Azerbaijani territory.

 The Artsakh Defense Army fought in Shusha in 1992, opening the Lachin corridor between Armenia and Nagorno-Karabakh (1992), and staged the defence of the Martakert front from 1992 to 1994.

-Current situation
+Foreign relations

+The Ministry of Foreign Affairs was based in Stepanakert.
+Since no UN member or observer ever recognised Artsakh, none of its foreign relations were of an official diplomatic nature.
+However, the Republic of Artsakh operated five permanent Missions and one Bureau of Social-Politic Information in France.
+Artsakh's Permanent Missions existed in Armenia, Australia, France, Germany, Russia, the United States, and one for Middle East countries based in Beirut.
+The goals of the offices were to present the Republic's positions on various issues, to provide information and to facilitate the peace process.

+In his 2015 speech, the President of Armenia Serzh Sargsyan stated that he considered Nagorno-Karabakh "an inseparable part of Armenia".

+The Republic of Artsakh was neither a member nor observer of the UN or any of its specialised agencies.
+However, it was a member of the Community for Democracy and Rights of Nations, commonly known as the "Commonwealth of Unrecognized States".

+While no UN member states recognised Artsakh, some unrecognised and partially recognised states had done so, including Transnistria, Abkhazia and South Ossetia.
+Various sub-national governments, including several U.S. states, had issued calls for recognition of Artsakh by their national governments.